frankvaldivia/Capstone-FV-DataScience/README.md

 Second Capstone Project:  My Own Choice - US Census Data<br>
 <br>
-The goal of this project is to build a CLASSIFICATION model that will predict INCOME LEVEL for the 1994 US Census Data (1) downloaded from The UCI Machine Learning Repository.
+The goal of this project is to build a CLASSIFICATION model that will predict INCOME LEVEL for the 1994 US Census Data downloaded from The UCI Machine Learning Repository.
 <br>
 <br>
 https://archive.ics.uci.edu/dataset/2/adult
 <br>
 <br>
-The adult.zip file has the census data and is a copy from the same zip file from: <br>
+The adult.zip file has the census data and is a downloaded copy from the same zip file from: <br>
 <br>
 https://archive.ics.uci.edu/dataset/2/adult
 <br>